Reference & Instruction Services

 As each restricted-use contract is unique, it is suggested that you consult with Jennifer Darragh before you begin your application process to determine your options, and streamline the process.

 Restricted Data Storage and Access

-The Hopkins Population Center Cold Room located on the fourth floor of the Johns Hopkins Bloomberg School of Public Health is a secure environment for restricted primary and secondary data analysis on stand-alone computers.
+The HPC also maintains a Hopkins Population Center Cold Room located on the fourth floor of the Johns Hopkins Bloomberg School of Public Health; this is a secure environment for restricted primary and secondary data analysis on stand-alone computers.
 This room is protected by card reader access, which can only be granted by Michele Trieb and the school’s security administration.
 The machines in this room are not connected in any way to the school’s internal or external networks, or to each other.
 Original media received from data providers is stored in a fire-proof safe, to which only Michele Trieb has access.
 All researchers, prior to granting access to this room, must submit all necessary paperwork required from each data provider and receive approval prior to entering the room.